nim-lang/nim-zmq/README.md

 ### Log EAGAIN errno

 Sometimes EAGAIN error happens in ZMQ context; typically this is a non-ctritical error that can be ignored.
 Nonetheless, if you desire to logg or display such error you can compile with the flag ``-d:zmqEAGAIN`` and EAGAIN error will be logged using ``std/logging`` or ``echo`` to stdout if no logger handler is defined.

+### Setting default flag as DONTWAIT

+The default flag passed to send / receive is NOFLAGS.
+This can be overriden by defining ``-d:defaultFlagDontWait``